What is the Crossroads Community Investment Fund?

 - Depending on the quality and number of nominations, preference may be given to:

 - Individuals who are members in the nomination process.

-- Non-profit organizations & community groups who do business with Crossroads Credit Union.
+- Non-profit organizations who do business with Crossroads Credit Union.

-- If a non-profit organization/community group receives multiple nominations, and fits the eligibility criteria, they will not be awarded more than $2,022.
+- If a non-profit organization receives multiple nominations, and fits the eligibility criteria, they will not be awarded once.

 - Only 1 nomination can be submitted per community member, duplicates will be eliminated.
 If multiple nominations are submitted by the same individual, we will use the first one submitted by using the time and date.

 - Only those nominations selected to receive funding will be contacted.

 - Community: 40%

 - Wellness: 25%